dodona-edu/dodona-edu.github.io/en/references/tested-judge/dsl/README.md

 ![Fault in hidden tab](./hidden.png)

 ## Combination of function calls and input-output
-We have already seen testplans for either input-output or function calls.
+We have already seen testplans for both input-output or function calls.
 We will now combine these concepts in one testplan.
-We will use a basic calculator example for this testplan.
+We will use the basic calculator example for this testplan.
 YAML also support comments.
 The line is preceded by a pound sign (#).